Voultapher/Presentations/MeetingC++2017/present.md

 - `std::function` more constrained
 - [Benchmark how much slower?]
 (http://quick-bench.com/v0VC_hCf4naIfmjdv5PEpEqP-KQ)
-- Change auto to int
+- More than 20x slower, why?
 - Note we over constrain so the user has to specify to function type.
-- Function can't be used in constexpr context anymore.
+- `std::max` can't be used in constexpr context anymore.

 ---